Ezike/Baking-App-Kotlin/README.md

 The BakingApp displays a list of recipes, ingredients required to make it, and steps plus video tutorials on how to make the recipe.
 It also has a home screen widget that displays the ingredients of a recipe that the user chooses.

-## Project Overview
-This is the third project in the Udacity Nanodegree programme 2018
+### This is the third project in the Udacity Nanodegree programme 2018

 ## Features
 * Local persistence using room DB